bivafra/libbmb/README.md

 - [ ] polymorphic_allocator
 - [ ] scoped_allocator_adaptor

-There are major changes in the allocator's design.
+There are changes in the allocator's design.
-*std::allocator* analog here is *PrimitiveAllocator*.
+`std::allocator` analog here is `PrimitiveAllocator`.
 **It isn't a template**.
-The template parameter in class only creates pain and *rebid* semantics.
+The template parameter in class only creates pain and *rebind* semantics.
 Instead, every allocator's function marked as a template.
-Thus, each allocator must define all methods as templates.
+Thus, each allocator must define at least `allocate` method as a template(other methods can use template type deduction, so may be non-templated).
 * Pros:
-    * There is no need for rebind at all, since the type will be provided with each call.
+    * There is no need for rebind at all, since the type will be either provided by the client or deduced by the compiler.
 * Cons:
-    * Every method must be a template.
+    * `allocate` method must be a template.
-    * Due to the c++ rules, *allocate* will look weird:
+    * Due to the C++ rules, `allocate` call will look weird:
         ```c++
         using AllocTraits = bmb::AllocatorTraits<SomeAllocator>;
         SomeAllocator alloc;